Ownership as key to real change

 What does purpose really mean for a media group?
 Belgian CEO Koen Verwee shares how Mediahuis is building trust, independent journalism and long-term impact.

-The System Shift is a space for leaders, innovators and doers who want to rethink the design of their organisation – aligned with the future we need.
-Ready to redesign your organisation from the inside out, and the bottom up?
+The System Shift is a space for leaders, innovators and doers who want to rethink the design of their organization – aligned with the future we need.
+Ready to redesign your organization from the inside out?

 Overlay